-We will disinfect the gym and waiting room after each class using Clorox products for hard surfaces and KenClean for the vinyl matting.
-Aerial silks will be sprayed with Lysol between classes.
-After classes leave the gym, we clean all the glass, wipe down with Clorox all door handles, light switches, water fountain, sink countertops, cubbies, and any hard services.
+We will disinfect the gym after each class using Clorox products for hard surfaces and KenClean for the vinyl matting.
+Aerial silks will be sprayed with sanitizer at the end of the day.
+After classes end for the day, we will clean all the glass, wipe down with Clorox all door handles, light switches, sink countertops, cubbies, and any hard services.

 Disinfecting of the Gym

 We will deep clean daily when the gym is closed, repeating the above steps but adding mopping floors and mats as well as vacuuming carpet and mopping the floors.

 We will be offering in-class makeups for missed classes.
 No prorating for missed classes.
 You MUST call the office to schedule your child's makeup class.
 Because of our limited class sizes, you will have 1 month to make up for a missed class.

 We will continue to monitor the status of the COVID-19 and follow the mandates from state and local officials.